Skip to content

 Pricing Details

 Interchange++ model.
 Adyen charges a fixed processing fee of EUR 0.10-0.15 per transaction on top of interchange fees set by Visa and Mastercard plus scheme fees.
 No monthly fees, no setup costs in the published pricing, though iGaming operators face $5-15k custom setup and $1M minimum volume.
-The transparency is genuine: you see exactly what each party takes.
+The transparency is real: you see what each party takes.
 For iGaming specifically, the all-in cost is higher than the 0.6% listed in CSV data suggests.
 Gambling MCC 7995 carries elevated interchange rates from card networks, typically 1.5-2.5% depending on the card type and issuing region.
 Add Adyen's 0.6% markup and scheme fees, and realistic total cost for an iGaming operator runs 2.5-3.5% per transaction.
 Rolling reserve takes 3-8% for 3-6 months.
 FX markup runs interbank rate plus 0.3-0.8%.
 Chargeback fee is EUR 25 per dispute.
 At $5M+ monthly volume, Adyen's rates become competitive with Nuvei and Worldpay because the interchange transparency reveals the actual cost floor.
 Below that volume, you are paying enterprise pricing without enterprise benefits.
-Based on current pricing, April 2026.
+Based on current pricing, May 2026.

 Speed & Settlement